 Total Hip Replacement

 In this operation, the dead ball is cut off from the rest of the hip bone and replaced with a metal ball on a stem that fits inside the hollow thigh bone.
-At the same time, the socket is replaced with a plastic socket, and the new joint is thus formed of the metal ball fitting into the plastic socket.
-This operation is very effective at alleviating pain due to arthritis of the hip joint, and is a very successful surgery in elderly patients.
-However, physicians have always had more concern about performing total hip replacements in younger patients
+Simultaneously, the socket is replaced with a plastic socket, and the new joint is thus formed of the metal ball fitting into the plastic socket.
+This operation is very effective at alleviating pain due to the hip joint’s arthritis and is a very successful surgery in elderly patients.
+However, physicians have always had more concern about performing total hip replacements in younger patients.

 Total Hip Revision